emma-sax4/emmasax4.info/_posts/2019-12-18-using-jekyll-paginate-v2.md

 layout: post
 title: Using <header-code>jekyll-paginate-v2</header-code>
 tags: [ jekyll, tech ]
+permalink: /blog/posts/using-jekyll-paginate-v2/
+redirect_from:
+  - /blog/posts/2019-12-18-using-jekyll-paginate-v2/
+date: 2019-12-18 00:00:00 -06:00
 ---

 A couple of weeks ago, I started the endeavor of adding Bootstrap to this website.
-You can read more about how this repository uses Bootstrap, and how to add Bootstrap to a static content site [here](/blog/posts/2019-12-17-adding-bootstrap-to-your-static-content-site/).
+You can read more about how this repository uses Bootstrap, and how to add Bootstrap to a static content site [here](/blog/posts/adding-bootstrap-to-your-static-content-site/).

 But, soon after I started getting an upgrade in my CSS game, I realized that my pagination bar on my blog site was sorely outdated 😢.
 At one point, I had the nerve to call this pagination bar beautiful: